GiliAguilar/beerList/README.md

    _you can change both in .env.development .env.production and .env.test; this will affect all components of the app_
 2. **Can I add more information in beer overview?**
    _yes, you can add more information, in the component AboutBeer.vue you can add as more information as you want using the prefixed "data."_

+## Known Issues

+---

+- When the user make a search, the first 10 values (beer) are always showing
+- text of the search bar is not centered
+- text of every card is not vertical centered in his own columns
+- beer image in list view are not centered in his own column
+- weird issue in beer overview trying to find data